Namrah-99/DSA-in-JS/data-structures/details/objects/general.md

 ##### Explanation:
 Destructuring allows extracting properties from objects into variables with concise syntax.
 You can also rename properties during destructuring.

+ ### Time complexity:
+ TC of using object destructuring syntax to extract properties from an object is O(1).

 </p>
 </details>